Why is my teen So Tired All the Time? Understanding Teen Fatigue

 So… Is This Normal?

-Getting enough sleep but still feel drained
+You’re getting enough sleep but still feel wrecked

-Too tired to do things you normally enjoy
+You’re too tired to do things you normally enjoy

-Intense mood swings and tied to exhaustion
+You notice intense mood swings that seem tied to exhaustion

 What You Can Do